JakeMakesStuff/dogecoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package dogecoind/dogecoin-qt for Debian-based Linux systems.
-If you compile dogecoind/dogecoin-qt yourself, there are some useful files here.
+This directory contains files used to package logecoind/logecoin-qt for Debian-based Linux systems.
+If you compile logecoind/logecoin-qt yourself, there are some useful files here.

-## dogecoin: URI support ##
+## logecoin: URI support ##

-dogecoin-qt.desktop  (Gnome / Open Desktop)
+logecoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dogecoin-qt.desktop
+	sudo desktop-file-install logecoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dogecoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your logecoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`

-dogecoin-qt.protocol (KDE)
+logecoin-qt.protocol (KDE)